 The mission of the NKR is to save and improve the lives of people facing kidney failure by increasing the quality, speed, and number of living donor transplants in the world as well as protecting all living kidney donors.

-Every incompatible or poorly compatible living donor in the world will pass through a common registry and find a well matched living donor in under six months.
+Every incompatible or poorly compatible pair in the world will pass through a common registry finding the recipient a well matched living donor in under six months.

 The NKR is a nonprofit organization based out of Long Island, registered under the laws of the State of New York and supported by counselors, volunteers and partners around the world.